aristanetworks/avd/docs/howto/digital_twin/README.md

 #### Management IP Configuration

-Each ACT Digital Twin device requires an OOB management IP address to be assigned inside topology file.
+ACT Digital Twin devices can optionally have an OOB management IP address assigned in the topology file.
 AVD assigns the ACT management IP in the following priority order:

 1. `<node_type_keys.key>.nodes[].digital_twin.mgmt_ip` - Per-node Digital Twin management IP
 2. `<node_type_keys.key>.nodes[].mgmt_ip` - Per-node production management IP

+When neither key is set, AVD behaviour depends on the ACT node type:

+- **`veos` and `cloudeos`**: `ip_addr` is omitted from the topology entry.
+- **All other node types**: AVD raises an error because ACT requires `ip_addr` for those node types.

 **Example:**